howdoicomputer/revontulet/docs/loft_introduction.md

 I felt like the requirements output data format ("NORAD_ID_1: green, NORAD_ID_2: blue") was weird.
 It's data that is meant to be read by machines... yet it isn't easily serializable.
 Therefore I added a `format=json|text` query parameter to support both the requirements text and a structured data output (json).

+Additionally, supporting the text format makes data valiation for responses more difficult as it doesn't cleanly map to a Pydantic model.

 # Requirements

 ## Must Haves